SOFTWARE ENGINEER PI CASE STUDY

 THE SITUATION

 A sole operator software developer and consultant based in northern Sydney had revenue split across Australia, New Zealand, and the United Kingdom.
-A major international data analytics client sent through their standard supplier agreement, which contained specific insurance requirements the consultant needed to meet.
+With international project work on the table - including a major FTSE-listed data analytics client - he wanted PI and PL cover that matched the scope and scale of what he was doing.

 • Professional Indemnity insurance with a minimum limit of £1 million GBP per occurrence